 On this page

-- Learn about major and minor failures
+- Understand the difference between major and minor failures

 - Learn about lay-by laws and providing credit